Skip to main content

 note

-Which will translate to the following cURL request:
+This information translates to the following cURL request:

-curl -X POST 'https://data.kameleoon.io/visit/events?siteCode=f17c21u1ag&visitorCode=245fc' \
+curl -X POST 'https://eu-data.kameleoon.io/visit/events?siteCode=f17c21u1ag&visitorCode=245fc&json=true' \

 -H 'Content-Type: application/json' \